UBC-DSCI/dsci-100/README.md

 While classes are remote due to the ongoing pandemic, students are responsible to have a stable internet connection and a functioning webcam and microphone.
 Absence of any of these will not be considered a valid reason not to take a quiz/exam or submit an assignment on time.

 ### Missed Final Exam
-Students who miss the final exam must report to their faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
+Students who miss the final quiz must report to their faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
 Only your faculty advising office can grant deferred standing in a course.
 You must also notify your instructor prior to (if possible) or immediately after the exam.
 Your instructor will let you know when you are expected to write your deferred exam.
 Deferred exams will ONLY be provided to students who have applied for and received deferred standing from their faculty.

 ### Academic Concession Policy
 Please see [UBC's concession policy](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0) for detailed information on dealing with missed coursework, quizzes, and exams under circumstances of an acute and unanticipated nature.